 We can all ensure the safety of our elections, working with our local and state election officials to make sure all of our votes are counted.
 Join us to work to make sure that your community has the following safeguards in place:

 1. Paper: Every voter can mark a paper ballot by hand or with an assistive device and verify their vote, so that there is a paper record of every vote cast.
+At this time, this excludes ballots being returned over the internet.

 2. Checking the Results: Officials subject machine-counted results to a robust manual post-election audit, that can detect and correct false outcomes.